jiyapalrecha35/Google.github.io/README.md

 - **Autocorrection**: Tries are commonly used in autocorrect systems, such as those implemented in Google Search, Gmail, or Google Docs.
 By organizing a dictionary of words into a trie structure, these systems can efficiently suggest and correct misspelled words as users type.
 As users enter text, the system navigates the trie to identify potential matches or corrections based on the entered prefix, offering relevant suggestions in real-time.

 - **Autocomplete Suggestions**: Enhancing search functionality by providing predictive text suggestions as users type queries in Google Search.
-This improves user experience by helping users quickly find what they are looking for, reducing the time spent typing.
+Also called as **Submission Throttling**.

 - **Spelling Correction**: Improving user experience by suggesting corrections for misspelled words in Google Docs or Gmail.
-Tries enable quick lookup and correction of words, enhancing document editing and email writing.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/Trie.cpp){:target="_blank"}